Saartje87/pbjs-0.6/docs/PB-$.md

 ### getData

-Get data from attibute, will first look in memory then will chech data- attribute.
+Get data from first element in the set.

+> First checks in memory for data if not there checks the data- attibute.

 ###### Signature
 ```javascript